stlink-org/stlink/doc/man/st-info.md

 \--serial
 :   Display the serial code of the device

-\--hla-serial
-:   Display the hex escaped serial code of the device

 \--flash
 :   Display amount of flash memory available in the device